 The vital core of your training is the step-by-step building of the 16-bit Sanyo MBC-550 series computer.
-Once you've mastered the details of this IBM-PC compatible machine, you'll be qualified to service and repair virtually every major brand of computer, plus many popular peripheral and accessory devices troubleshooting of the "intelligent" keyboard, power supply, and disk drive, plus you'll check out the 8088 microprocessor functions, using machine language.
-You'll also prepare the interfaces for future peripherals such as printers and joysticks.
+Once you've mastered the details of this IBM-PC compatible machine, you'll be qualified to service and repair virtually every major brand of computer, plus many popular peripheral and accessory devices.

 With NRI training, you learn at your own convenience, in your own home.
 You set the pacewithout classroom pressures, rigid night-school schedules, or wasted time.
-You build the Sanyo IBM compatible computer from the keyboard up, with your own personal NRI instructor and the complete NRI teaching circuit design and operations; a Digital Multimeter, Bundled Spread Sheet and Word Processing Software worth over \$1000 at retail-and more.
+You build the Sanyo IBM compatible computer from the keyboard up, with your own personal NRI instructor and the complete NRI technical staff ready to answer your questions or give you guidance and special help whenever you need it.